colinnoel/gamecollection-repo/README.md

 # Game Collection Project Summary

-The primary goal of this project is to:
+<h3>The Problem:</h3>
+Do you have a cardboard box of old video games in your garage?
+Do you see articles online about someone finding a $10,000 game in their attic?
+Do you ever wonder if that could be you?
+Well, unfortunately, that's quite unlikely.
+But there is definitely a chance that your collection is worth something.

+Now how would you actually go about pricing your collection?
+One way to go about it is searching eBay or Amazon for each game, and looking at recently sold listings.
+That could work, but you would spend alot of time on this.

+**Even if you know where to look, researching and pricing each video game in your collection is tedious and tiresome.**

+<h3>Goal:</h3>

 1. Pull current and relatively accurate market prices of physical media video games
 2. Summarize and assign these market prices to a given game collection dataset
 3. Analyze price fluctuations and trends over time

-The primary use case of this project is for someone who is:
+<h3>Primary Use Case:</h3>

 1. Looking to easily estimate the value of their entire collection on any given date
 2. Tired of manually logging the value of their collection
 3. Interested in making buying/selling decisions based on pricing trends and analysis

 Context: